Alireza-Dezfoolian/hcard/README.md

 This is a time limited development project.

+You can use `Redux DevTools` to track the states.

-For the experience, make sure you connected to the Internet while running the project locally to download google fonts.
+For the best experience, make sure you connected to the Internet while running the project locally to download google fonts.

 Only `jpg`, `jpeg`, `png`, `svg`, `gif`, `bmp`, `wbm` , `ico` formats are allowed to be uploaded as image for hCard.